 - If you’re counting calories: Several readers have pointed out to me that their almond flour varies massively to mine in terms of calories (up to 100 cal less per muffin!).
 For this reason, I suggest plugging this recipe into a nutrition app with your specific ingredients for accurate numbers.

-No. This recipe will not turn out well as a quick bread but I do have a delicious gluten free almond flour banana bread recipe.
+No. This recipe will not turn out well as a quick bread but I do have a delicious gluten free almond flour banana bread recipe or try this protein banana bread.

 Yes.
 Just use mini muffin pan and reduce the baking time.
 I recommend to check on muffins at 10 minutes and every few minutes afterward.